What-Comes-Next-LLC/wcn-thespark/README.md

 See [`LICENSE`](./LICENSE) for full terms.

 > Yes, it's open source.
 No, you can't patent it out from under us.
-> Free as in *principled* — not as in “steal this and pivot.”
+> Free as in *principled* — not as in "steal this and pivot."

 ---